gberger/gberger.github.io/_posts/2014-05-01-how-to-have-multiple-compiled-assets-in-rails.md

 ---

-The default Rails configuration is to have one big application*.js file, containing all your scripts, including those that are specific to admin pages.
+The default Rails configuration is to have one big application*.js file, containing all your scripts, including those that are specific to admin pages

 Users that are not admins will still be loading the admin scripts.
 There are a few problems with this: